TrevorDev/winrt-api/windows.foundation.metadata/apiinformation.md

 Enables you to detect whether a specified member, type, or API contract is present so that you can safely make API calls across a variety of devices.

 ## -remarks
+This API is part of the Windows::Foundation::Metadata namespace.

 ## -examples